Maths at Moston Lane

-The Big Maths scheme provides children with opportunities to practise their counting, times tables and calculation skills every day.
-This daily practise helps the children to become fluent and confident with number and builds strong foundations.
+These sessions provide the children with opportunities to practise their counting, times tables and calculation skills every day.
+This daily ptactise helps the children to become fluent and confident with number and builds strong foundations.

 Mathematical topics are taught in blocks to enable children to master their maths and deepen their understanding.
 To learn mathematics effectively you need to learn some concepts before others e.g. place value before addition and subtraction.
 Therefore, our curriculum emphasises number skills first, carefully ordered, throughout our curriculum.
 For some other topics, the order isn’t as crucial, e.g. shape and statistics need to come after number but don’t depend on each other.
 Topics are mixed so pupils have a wide variety of mathematical experiences in each term and year.

 The school has a supportive ethos and our approach supports the children in developing their collaborative and independent skills, as well as empathy and the need to recognise the achievements of others.
-The Big Maths and White Rose Schemes ensure that all children experience challenge and success in Mathematics by developing a growth mindset.
+The Power Maths scheme ensures that all children experience challenge and success in Mathematics by developing a growth mindset.
 Regular and on-going assessment informs teaching, as well as intervention, to support and enable the success of each child.
 This means that we are able to maintain high standards, with achievement at the end of KS2 above the national average.

 To find out more about our calculations policy, and to help with maths at home, please follow this link: